Globus Online Data Transfer

 Globus Command Line Interface (CLI)

-The CLI is available on Jet, Hera, and Niagara.
+The CLI is available on Jet, Ursa (WIP), Hera, and Niagara.

 If you would like to use Globus-cli, either on your personal machine or on a system where globus-cli is not installed, you can install it easily .
-Instructions to install and use the Globus CLI are available at this link.
+Instructions to install and use the Globus CLI are available in the Globus documentation CLI section.

 Transferring Data to and from Your Computer